-Your Australian Indigenous students can choose to enter ECU using two specialised entry pathways, in addition to our other entry pathway options.
+If your son or daughter is an Australian Indigenous student, they can choose to enter ECU using two specialised entry pathways in addition to our other entry pathway options.

 Indigenous Student Intake Test (ISIT)